-9 Under Water: The Costs of Climate Change for Canada's Infrastructure, FINAL-ExecSumm-Infrastructure-Report.pdf (climatechoices.ca), 2021 flooding of the atmospheric river that shut down roads in and out of our community.
+We have already experienced some recent examples of the type of impacts climate change can cause in Sooke, including the deadly heat-dome in the summer of 2021, and the torrential downpour and flooding of the atmospheric river that shut down roads in and out of our community.
 We are becoming more familiar with the impacts of wildfire in our province and on Vancouver Island, which results in poor air quality, increased costs, and property damage.
 BC's Climate Preparedness and Adaptation Strategy identifies regional risk associated with ongoing climate change12.
 Long-term concerns around sea level rise are also a risk factor for Sooke.
 As climate change continues, Sooke will experience: